 - Implementation of quality and patient safety initiatives in rural environments

-- The operation and financing of small rural hospitals
+- Viability of rural hospitals

 - Robert Wood Johnson Foundation Investigator Award in Health Policy Research, 2002

 - Distinguished Researcher Award, National Rural Health Association, 1992

 - Ph.D.
 Health Policy, Heller School, Brandeis University, 1983